-Maintenance Requirements While the MPS sensor is highly reliable and its selfdiagnostic ability will cause it to fail-to-safe, it is still important to continue to confirm proper operation of the sensor.
+Maintenance Requirements While the MPS sensor is highly reliable and its self-diagnostic ability will cause it to fail-to-safe, it is still important to continue to confirm proper operation of the sensor.

-- Bump Testing As with any gas detection technology, checking the functionality of the sensor is highly recommended.
-Blackline recommends daily bump tests for MPS sensors. - Calibration Since the MPS sensor automatically adjusts its readings in real-time, the calibration process is simply a confirmation that the sensor is still accurately reading gas levels.
+Bump Testing As with any gas detection technology, checking the functionality of the sensor is highly recommended.
+Blackline recommends daily bump tests for MPS sensors.
+Calibration Since the MPS sensor automatically adjusts its readings in real-time, the calibration process is simply a confirmation that the sensor is still accurately reading gas levels.
 Adjustment of the readings is not required but can be performed if desired.
 Blackline Safety recommends not exceeding 180 days between calibrations.

-Figure 18: Screenshot of theLEL-MPS Readings report in Blackline Live.
+Figure 18: Screenshot of the LEL-MPS Readings report in Blackline Live.

-SCENARIO A large facility is looking to find a new gas sensor for their workers.
+gas sensor for their workers.
 Throughout the facility, there is potential for a variety of hydrocarbon combustible gases to be present.
 The facility's safety team currently uses a pellistor sensor calibrated with pentane gas, which means that workers are receiving false alarms for methane.
 These false alarms are impacting productivity on site and the workers' faith in their gas detectors.
 The first goal of the safety team is to find a new solution that reports fewer false alarms and reduces the risks of poisoning presented by pellistor sensors.